Naming a business pose a challenge for many entrepreneurs, some of them realize that fact, others don't seem to care much.

 Don't get me wrong - instinct has a rightful place at the table, but you have to stay objective.

-Staying on brand and on strategy is crucial, because ultimately its about what works.
+Staying on brand and on strategy is crucial, because ultimately it's all about what works.

 2.Do your research